ajafff/tslint-consistent-codestyle/README.md

 All rule options are optional, but without any option this rule does nothing.

 ## prefer-const-enum [WIP]
-Flags all enum declarations, if enum can be declared as constant.
+Flags enum declarations, which can be declared as constant.
 That is: there is no dynamic member access and the enum object is never assigned or passed to anything.
+This rule can automatically fix all findings.

 __Current limitations:__
 * no support for scopes